 Integrated Child Development Services (ICDS):

-- The programme of the Integrated Child Development Services (ICDS) was launched in 2nd October, 1975 seeking to provide an integrated package of services in a convergent manner for the holistic development of the child.
+- The program of the Integrated Child Development Services (ICDS) was launched on 2nd October 1975 seeking to provide an integrated package of services in a convergent manner for the holistic development of the child.

-- ICDS is a nation wide programme which aims at promoting health and nutritional requirements of children upto six years and expectant and nursing mothers.
+- ICDS is a nation wide program which aims at promoting health and nutritional requirements of children up to six years and expectant and nursing mothers.

 Sarva Shiksha Abhiyan (SSA):

-- Sarva Shiksha Abhiyan (SSA) is the principal programme for universalization of elementary education.
+- Sarva Shiksha Abhiyan (SSA) is the principal program for universalization of elementary education.

 - SSA aims to provide useful and relevant elementary education for all children in the age group of 6-14 years by 2010.